Adityacprtm

 This section discusses using the Access Control List or ACL on Linux.
 This allows an easier time to set up permissions for automated tasks such as implementing web applications.

-Make sure the ACL is installed, if you haven't already run the command sudo apt install acl.
+Make sure the ACL is installed, if you haven’t already run the command sudo apt install acl.
+On RHEL-based systems: sudo yum install acl.

 In this case it will show the ACL setting on the directory.
 These ACL permissions can be inherited by the parent directories.
 Setting the default ACL for a location is very effective, as it ignores the need to always reset user / group permissions after any file operation (eg creating a new file).